 - It avoids human errors and reduces the level of human efforts as well.

-The process of the Accounting Cycle starts with the financial transactions of the firms with the various internal and external parties.
+The process starts with the financial transactions of the firms with the various internal and external parties.
 They include profit ratios, sales revenues, overheads, expenses, debts, purchases, and acquisition of assets amongst others.

 #2 Journal Entries:

-In the Accounting Cycle, the next step after the transactions is to record the entries in chronological order in the journal of the firm.
+After the transactions are to record the entries in chronological order in the journal of the firm.
 During the process of debiting and crediting of the entries, both the sides should always balance.

 #3 General Ledger:

-Next step involves posting the journal entries into the general ledger.
+The next step of the accounting cycle involves posting the journal entries into the general ledger.
 It includes the exact summary of all the transactions where individual accounts are visible as well.

 #4 Trial Balance: